gtrummell/gnas-media-server/README.md

 If you are distributing your templates across multiple NAS servers, sharing your templates, or simply backing up your templates for convenient retrieval during a rebuild, you may want to copy your templates into a Docker image.
-The included Docker image is an example of how to do so.
+The included Dockerfile is an example of how to do so.
 For more detailed instructions, visit [Portainer Documentation on Building Your Own Templates](https://portainer.readthedocs.io/en/stable/templates.html#build-and-host-your-own-templates).

 ## Usage - Portainer Stacks (Docker-compose files)